 It isn’t certain exactly how climate will change, or by how much.
-However, increasing species diversity in forest management may help buffer the negative impacts of climate change, and make forests more resilient when faced with extreme weather events.
+However, increasing species diversity in forest management may help buffer the negative impacts of climate change and make forests more resilient when faced with extreme weather events caused by climate change.

 - Mitigate some of the uncertainty in determining which species in a stand will perform well over the rotation.

 Assisted migration refers to moving seed sources beyond their current climates.
 Generally, seed sources are moved north and to higher elevations in a way that mimics:

 - Expected shifts in climate over the next few decades.

 Planting seed sources and species that are adapted to current and future climates exploits finely tuned plant-climate adaptations that have arisen through millennia of natural selection to help maintain forest health and productivity.

 Two Interim assisted migration measures have been implemented.
 Upper elevation transfer limits were increased for most species:

 - Chief forester’s guidance for the incorporation of western larch into stocking standards (PDF)

 - Assisted Range and Population Expansion of Western Larch (PDF)

 Climate Change Adaptation Initiative